 Admission to the Monarch Butterfly Festival is free but it’s $5 to enter the refuge.
-Here’s information about the refuge.
+Here’s information from Florida Rambler about the refuge.

-The town of St. Marks, by the way, usually holds its annual Stone Crab Festival on the same day, making this a two-for-one destination.
-There is no stone crab festival scheduled as of late September 2021.
+The tiny town of St. Marks also holds its annual Stone Crab Festival on the same day, making this a two-for-one destination.

 Monarch butterflies have experienced a dramatic decline in population in the last two decades.
 While monarch butterflies are found across the United States, according to the U.S. Fish Wildlife Service, their numbers have declined by 90 percent because of loss of habitat due to agricultural practices, development and cropland conversion.

 The monarch butterfly migration is unique – each butterfly is on its own, not following a parent, exhibiting an inherited behavior, not a learned one.
 Migrating monarchs hatch during the summer and they make the round-trip only once.

 Floridawildlifeviewing.org says you can see hundreds or even thousands of monarch butterflies at St. Marks refuge and the best place is around the picturesque historic St. Marks lighthouse.
 The site reports: “Monarchs are reluctant to fly directly across the water, so they bunch up at the lighthouse, located on a small tip, beside the Gulf of Mexico.
 They tend to stay for a time because the food supply is good at this time of year.”

 Even without monarch butterflies, we found the St. Marks Refuge to be a beautiful place to explore.